 Skip to main content

-Last week, I watched my 3D printer fail mid-print for the third time.
-Not because of mechanical failure, but because I wasn't there to catch a minor issue that any human would have immediately noticed and corrected.
-I've spent months automating my homelab with AI agents—Claude orchestrating tasks, custom MCP servers managing infrastructure, intelligent monitoring systems catching anomalies before they become problems.
-My terminal is smarter than ever.
+My 3D printer failed mid-print for the third time in January 2025, not from mechanical failure, but because I wasn't there to catch a minor issue any human would have immediately corrected.
+My homelab runs sophisticated AI agents: Claude orchestrating tasks, custom MCP servers managing infrastructure, intelligent monitoring catching anomalies.
+My terminal is smart.

 A[Text Input] --> B[Language Model]